• About

 13 Saturday Oct 2018

-Posted by Neil Clasper in Diversions, London, Uncategorized
+Posted Diversions, London, Uncategorized

 A quick Saturday afternoon walk around Deptford on a day that combined nice autumn light with weirdly warm temperatures.
 Lots of people out and about and, as ever, lots to catch the eye on Deptford High Street.